RTAFundingFeature

 RTA Funding Impact

 Annually, the RTA is single biggest funder of transportation projects in the region.
 State and federal funding sources dedicated for regional transportation needs have been relatively flat since the early 1990s.
 The Arizona gas tax has remained at 18 cents since 1991, and the federal gas tax has remained at 18.4 cents since 1993.
 The RTA tax offers a flexible funding solution that is citizen driven to meet priority transportation needs in the region.
-View the following transportation funding video to get a simple breakdown of the RTA’s funding imact on the region and its funding flexibility.
+View the following transportation funding video to get a simple breakdown of the RTA’s funding impact on the region and its funding flexibility.

 RTA Next